 As a result, Indian Sutras, like that of the teachings found Patanjali’s Siddhis are potent tools of consciousness.
 They often use sutras with mantras.
 The Mantra connects you with pure consciousness, and then the Sutra prompts a specific response at the transcendent level.
 The transcendent is pure consciousness, the source of our being.
 Introducing the Sutra at this level is the most effective way to get a result.

 The term Sutra in Buddhism refers to the discourse of the Buddha.
 This dialogue is what makes up the introductory text of Buddhist scripture.

-The Siddhis of Patanjali uses powerful sutras, which is one of the advanced levels of meditation.
+The Siddhis of Patanjali uses sutras, which is one of the advanced levels of meditation.
 One needs a solid practical foundation of practice using Japa or some other similar meditation form before learning.

 One gains this level of grounding and centering after about a year of daily practice.
 Without this foundation, using sutras will be ineffectual at the least.
 A qualified instructor will only teach these types of advanced techniques when the student is “ready to learn.”
-It is especially true for techniques that open the third eye.
+It is especially true for practices that open the third eye.

 Catalog of Mantras

 Here is a short collection of some of the most valuable mantras.
 We will spell them phonetically and then show a rough translation or use.
 Remember, Sanskrit Mantras are energy-based sounds, not language-based.

 The simplest mantras are the “seed sounds.”
 These are the root sounds that form many of the longer mantras.
 Hindu tradition associates an anthropomorphic deity with each seed sound.
 It gives the seed sound a personification to help one visualize and remember the meaning “behind the sound.”
 It doesn’t matter if you call these beings “principles,” “ancestors,” or “gods and goddesses.”
 What is essential is the power they represent.